An Exploration of Default Images in Text-to-Image Generation: Introduction

-The paper makes the following contributions: \begin{itemize} \item We define the concept of \textit{default images} and provide examples of this phenomenon. \item A description of our systematic approach for generating default images.
-Due to the vastness of Midjourney's latent space, this investigation can never be exhaustive.
-We highlight the challenges of identifying unique but realistic input prompts that reliably trigger default images in Midjourney, and present the results of several ablation studies. \item A crowdsourced user study investigating how default images affect user satisfaction. \item We make nine postulates, based on the results of our experiments and study, detailing the characteristics of default images in generative models, and providing a basis for future testing and theoretical development. \end{itemize}
+We discuss the challenges of identifying unique but realistic input prompts that reliably trigger default images, and the challenges of identifying default images in a real-world setting.
+Based on the results of our investigation, we make eight postulates, detailing the characteristics of default images in generative TTI models and providing a basis for future experimentation and theoretical development.